-Found 60 - 70 results of 91 programs matching keyword " history of exploratorium"
+Found 60 - 70 results of 98 programs matching keyword " history of exploratorium"

 On March 1st, we connected live with scientists aboard the scientific drilling vessel the JOIDES Resolution off the coast of Antarctica.
 Meet geologists Rob Dunbar, Carlota Escutia, and Christina Riesselman and learn about their historic expedition to Antarctica that is helping reveal the history of Earth's climate and teaching us about our climate future.
 This short video summarizes all of the steps in collecting an ice core using the Deep Ice Sheet Coring (DISC) drill.
 Thomas Bauska, of Oregon State University helped Heidi Roop put together this video.
 This After Dark event featured a special installation of the Cubatron by Bay Area artist and engineer Mark Lottor.
 A visually stunning favorite of music and art festival audiences, the Cubatron is a 3–D light sculpture made from 8–x–8-foot modular cubes, each containing 1,000 individually programmable RGB LEDs.
 Viewed from any direction—even underneath—the Cubatron’s thousands of programmed pixels paint exquisite arrays of color that cascade in spectacularly dynamic patterns.
-Ken Murphy, creator of A History of the Sky— a time-lapse visualization that will span an entire year—talks about his project during the After Dark event, Resolution.